 Frontier Savagery

 The sound of frenzied whooping mixed with shrill screams filled the ears of the three frightened boys huddled together for safety.
-Their hands and feet were bound, so they could do nothing but stare helplessly through eyes stinging from tears.
-Soon, the crackling of flames began to compete with the savage whoops of the Delaware braves, who became more excited as the burning fires crept up the figure tied firmly to a pole.
+Their hands and feet were bound, leaving them helpless to do anything but stare with eyes stinging from tears.
+Soon, the crackling of flames began to compete with the savage whoops of the Delaware braves, who grew more excited as the burning fires crept up the figure tied firmly to a pole.
+Some of the braves shouted what could only be taunts and insults, primarily because the old man remained stiff-lipped as his flesh began to sear and burn, emitting a putrid stench that made the three youths nauseous while exciting the bloodlust of their tormentors.
+Finally, the fire completely engulfed the old man, whose head slumped as the dark smoke swallowed him.

-One of the boys shouted when the smoke cleared and the fires subsided, revealing a pile of charred wood and bone, "Grandpa!"
+boys shouted when the smoke cleared and the fires subsided, revealing a pile of

-"Don't let 'em know you're scared," hissed Simon, the oldest.
+let 'em know you're scared," hissed Simon, the oldest.
 "Never!"

 Frontier Family